Last updated on October 10, 2024

 Patina or damage?

 In regards to antique watches, the term patina applies to the dial, the bezel, the hands, and the case.
 Fading and discolouring due to age are what we consider patina.
-Likewise, light scratches and minor dents on the case and hairline cracks on the dial are also considered patina.
+Likewise, light scratches or minor dents on the case and hairline cracks on the dial are also considered patina.
 Any antique watch that has been actively used will show patina.
 Repaired dials or non-original hands will also fall into the damaged category.

 The crystal lens may have also been replaced.
 If the watch has an acrylic lens, it will not be the original for a genuine antique watch.
 The process for creating acrylic lenses wasn’t invented until around 1928.
 Visibly, there is no difference between the two.
 Mineral crystal is more scratch-resistant, but more likely to shatter or chip.
 Acrylic crystals are generally more durable, which is why they are used as replacements.
 Generally, a watch with the original mineral crystal lens will be considered more original and therefore slightly more valuable.
 Personally, I have both types of crystal in my collection and it doesn’t really factor into my purchasing decision.